-Leverage or enhance regional assets (GCSC and county EOC's) to provide training and equipment needed to respond to disasters using unmanned vehicles.
+Leverage or enhance regional assets (GCSC and county EOC's) to provide training and equipment needed to respond to disasters using mobile satellite communications and unmanned vehicles.

 3. Please explain how the proposed project or program meets the discretionary priorities identified by the Board.